Arvean/NightVibes/README.md

 Start up the Django web and MySQL database services:
 `docker-compose up`
+or to run the services as background processes:
+`docker-compose up -d`

 Open another terminal and apply Django migrations to set up the database schema.
 Note - If Django ORM is not being used by the application data this step is still